ellcs/KissTheFrog/doc/android/hardware_device.md

 # Hardware Device on Linux
-When you have an android device you may want to use this device for testing.
-Do the following steps to use your hardware device same as an virtual.
+When you have an android device you may want to use this device for testing or simply install you app.

 1) Enable developermode on your device.